Celestial mechanics: Perturbation theory

 Perturbation theory comprises mathematical methods that are used to find an approximate solution to a problem which cannot be solved exactly.
-(It is closely related to methods used in numerical analysis, which are ancient.)
+(It is closely related to the "guess, check, and adjust" method used in numerical analysis, which is ancient.)
 The earliest use of modern perturbation theory was to deal with the otherwise unsolvable mathematical problems of celestial mechanics: Newton's solution for the orbit of the Moon, which moves noticeably differently from a simple Keplerian ellipse because of the competing gravitation of the Earth and the Sun.
+Additional sources of orbital perturbation include atmospheric drag, solar radiation pressure, and non-uniform gravitational fields.

-Perturbation methods start with a simplified form of the original problem, which is carefully chosen to be exactly solvable.
-In celestial mechanics, this is usually a Keplerian ellipse, which is correct when there are only two gravitating bodies (say, the Earth and the Moon), or a circular orbit, which is only correct in special cases of two-body motion, but is often close enough for practical use.

-The solved, but simplified problem is then "perturbed" to make its time-rate-of-change equations for the object's position closer to the values from the real problem, such as including the gravitational attraction of a third, more distant body (the Sun).
-The slight changes that result from the terms in the equations – which themselves may have been simplified yet again – are used as corrections to the original solution.
-Because simplifications are made at every step, the corrections are never perfect, but even one cycle of corrections often provides a remarkably better approximate solution to the real problem.
+Perturbation methods start with a simplified form of the original problem, which is chosen to be exactly solvable.
+In celestial mechanics, this is usually a Keplerian ellipse, which is correct when there are only two gravitating bodies, but is often close enough for practical use.
+The solved, but simplified problem is then "perturbed" to make its time-rate-of-change equations for the object's position closer to the values from the real problem.
+The changes that result from the terms in the equations are used as corrections to the original solution.
+Because simplifications are made at every step, the corrections are never perfect, but even one cycle of corrections often provides a better approximation.